King Silversonic Trombone – Value, History, and Model Differences

 Why King Silversonic Values Vary So Widely

-One of the most common questions we hear is why two King Silversonic trombones can differ so dramatically in value.
-Several factors contribute:
+One of the most common questions is why two King Silversonic trombones can differ so dramatically in value.
+The answer comes down to a combination of real-world factors:

 King Silversonic Trombones in Our Archive